The easiest way to capture UTM parameters in Leadpages

 In this final step, the UTM parameters entered into the hidden fields are captured together with the lead's name, email, phone number, and other information when the user submits your form.

-You may transmit this data to your CRM, email marketing tool, billing platform, and more using Leadpages' native integrations.
+You may transmit this data to your CRM (including Salesforce, Hubspot, Pipedrive & more) using Leadpages' native integrations.
 You can also send information to Google Sheets, Excel, and hundreds of other places using apps like Zapier.

 Once the data is in your CRM and other, you may use it to generate reports that show you information like:

 - How many leads did your Facebook Ads generate?

 - How many customers did your Google Ads bring you?

 - How much money has been made as a result of your SEO efforts?

 The above steps demonstrate how marketers can use Attributer to capture UTM parameters on their Leadpages site and transfer them to their CRM and other applications.